ManApart/quest-command/notes.md

 Chop | Medium | High | Consistent Damage
 Crush | Slow | Highest | High Damage

 #### Turn Walk Through
 Each Turn
-- Increase combatants AP by their agility level until one person hits 100
+- Increase combatants AP by their wisdom level until one person hits 100
 - Combatant choose an attack or any other command (AP reset to 0)
   - Equip item - instant
   - Use Item - instant
   - Dodge - takes time
   - Approach/Retreat - takes time
   - Block - takes time
-  - Attack - takes time
+  - Attack - weapon size + weapon weight + encumberance - agility
+  - Wait - instant and keeps AP point at 100
 - Weapon Size + weight + encumbrance percent determines number of turns taken to deliver the attack
 - Each action drains stamina.
 The heavier the weapon the more stamina drained for an attack, the more encumbered the more stamina drained per movement
 - Without enough stamina the combatant can’t do anything